-To be able to discover and communicate with devices, Ultra Wideband technology involves the use of both a transmitter and a receiver.
+To be able to discover and communicate with devices, Ultra-Wideband technology involves the use of both a transmitter and a receiver.
 The process usually involves a UWB transmitter that leverages a large spectrum of radio waves and utilizes the waves with a high bandwidth (and very low power) to send pulses across in an area over small periodic time intervals.
 While this takes place, a receiver, on the other end, captures these pulses and translates them into data to perform further operations as need be.
 Furthermore, depending on the use-case scenario that UWB technology is put to use in, it can be modified and used accordingly.

 When a similar communication takes place between two smartphones (equipped with UWB), the ranging is accomplished using Time of Flight (ToF) measurement, something that is used in RADAR (Radio Detection and Ranging).
 To put it simply, ToF is the amount of time it takes for a pulse to traverse a distance between two points.
 Since the radio waves used with UWB are very low power (and high bandwidth: 500 MHz), it is easier to transfer large amounts of pulses over at faster speeds.
 Thus, accounting for better real-time location accuracy.

 Even though the high bandwidth of the employed wave is useful in relaying data over short distances, and its high frequency helps in holding large amounts of data, the same does not hold true for fairly large physical spaces that constitute a lot of obstacles like walls.
-Since, unlike Wi-Fi, which also uses radio waves, UWB can not penetrate signals through a wall effectively, and therefore, requires a clear Line of Sight (LOS) for better communication and discovery.
-Moreover, in some instances, there is a need for an external antenna system to boost the range, and in turn, the reception.
+Since unlike Wi-Fi, which also uses radio waves, UWB can not penetrate signals through a wall effectively and, therefore, requires a clear Line of Sight (LOS) for better communication and discovery.
+Moreover, in some instances, there is a need for an external antenna system to boost the range and in turn, the reception.

 How is Ultra Wideband (UWB) different than Bluetooth and Wi-Fi?

 Irrespective of what radio technology you talk about, be it UWB, Wi-Fi, or Bluetooth, each one of them can be used in real-time location systems.
 What this means is that these wireless technologies do offer the ability to help locate an object or discover other devices in its proximity.
-And can, therefore, be employed in a system depending on its requirements and application — albeit, their efficacy is something that differentiates them largely.
+And can, therefore, be employed in a system depending on its requirements and application — albeit their efficacy is something that differentiates them largely.

-Wi-Fi is one of the most common and widely adopted wireless network protocol for connectivity.
+Wi-Fi is one of the most common and widely adopted wireless network protocols for connectivity.
 It is primarily used for networking and internet access.
-Different versions of Wi-Fi offer different range and speed, with 2.4GHz and 5GHz being the prominent bands in use.
+Different versions of Wi-Fi offer different ranges and speeds, with 2.4GHz and 5GHz being the prominent bands in use.
 Unlike UWB, Wi-Fi uses a narrow frequency band that allows for a much lower transmission rate, which is one of its biggest disadvantages over UWB.
 Moreover, since the wavebands have a high absorption rate, they require a clear LOS to offer better connectivity.
 The key metric used to determine the quality of a connection is usually its signal strength, which works in the case of an internet connection, but not so when it comes to discoverability.
 And this is exactly what limits Wi-Fi from being a preferred protocol for discovering and locating nearby objects.

 What are some applications of Ultra Wideband (UWB)?